js-magar/QualyfiAKS/README.md

 - [x] 1.
 Connect to the application front end via the App Gateway public ip
 - [x] 2.
 User node pool running without error with the front and back-end application
-- [ ] 3.
+- [x] 3.
 SSH to a node via the Bastion and the SSH keys
 - [ ] 4.
 From the node load a web page via the NAT Gateway
 - [ ] 5.
 Check cluster autoscaler logs for correct function of the cluster
 - [ ] 6.
-Confirm the Pod autoscaler is running
+Confirm the Pod autoscaler is running  (bastion then vmss)
 - [ ] 7.
 Connect to a pod using kubectl bash command
 - [ ] 8.
 Display the value of the example secret in the pod bash shell
 - [ ] 9.
 Check Container Insights is running, via the portal